-The best advice often comes from those who have been through the thick and thin of it – so we spoke to World Nomad Jade Peters about her experiences as a travelling woman, and how best to navigate the sometimes sketchy streets of Istanbul.
+The best advice often comes from those who have been through the thick and thin of it – so we spoke to Jade Peters about her experiences as a woman traveling alone, and how best to navigate the sometimes sketchy streets of Istanbul.

-"I really really like Istanbul, it is a feast for the eyes and the senses; a charismatic metropolis bursting with energy and an unrivalled appetite for life.
-But it's not chaotic hustle and bustle, its clean, organised and above all fun.
-The people are very friendly and I'm not getting hassled anywhere near as much as I was elsewhere in the Middle East."
+Jade says, "I really really like Istanbul, it is a feast for the eyes and the senses; a charismatic metropolis bursting with energy and an unrivalled appetite for life.
+But it's not chaotic hustle and bustle, its clean, organized and above all fun.
+The people are very friendly, and I'm not getting hassled anywhere near as much as I was elsewhere in the Middle East."

-Although Jade's advice might bring a sigh of relief to travellers who may be hesitant to visit Turkey, there are always things to consider when you are on the road.
+Although Jade's advice might bring a sigh of relief to travelers who may be hesitant to visit Turkey, there are always things to consider when you are on the road.

-A woman travelling alone may find herself the focus of insistent male attention.
-These advances can make a woman uncomfortable, if not fearful for her safety.
-The following points may help prevent unwanted attention:
+Women traveling alone may find themselves the focus of insistent male attention.
+These advances can make you feel uncomfortable, if not fearful for your safety.
+The following advice may help prevent unwanted attention:

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Beware of shady vendors and rip-off merchants in the Grand Bazaar.
 Find out how to avoid scammers and stay safe while traveling in Turkey.